-Your mum or dad, or any other holder of a Class C unrestricted licence is legally allowed to supervise you while you’re learning to drive.
-However, any person who receives money or reward for doing so must hold a valid Driving Instructor’s Licence.
-This licence must be on display in the cabin of your driving instructor’s car at all times during your lessons.
+It's important to note that any person who receives money or reward for driver training, must hold a valid Driving Instructor’s License.
+This license must be on display in the cabin of your driving instructor’s car at all times during your lessons.

 7 qualities to look for in a good driving instructor